-- Adverse impact on visual amenity due to poor design or inappropriate materials. - Loss of privacy or overshadowing and loss of natural light. - Inappropriate development that is harmful to the landscape or the setting of a heritage asset. - Untidy land and run down or derelict buildings that present a very poor-quality environment and/or prejudice community safety. - Failure to comply with a condition of a planning permission leading to an adverse impact on amenity. - Danger and disturbance due to significantly increased traffic flows. - Loss of protected trees. - Loss or damage to listed buildings and demolition of buildings in a conservation area. - > Disruption or nuisance arising from the construction or operation of the development.
+- Adverse impact on visual amenity due to poor design or inappropriate materials. - Loss of privacy or overshadowing and loss of natural light. - Inappropriate development that is harmful to the landscape or the setting of a heritage asset. - Untidy land and run down or derelict buildings that present a very poor-quality environment and/or prejudice community safety. - Failure to comply with a condition of a planning permission leading to an adverse impact on amenity and/or flora & fauna. - Non-compliance with biodiversity enhancement plans. - > Danger and disturbance due to significantly increased traffic flows. - Loss of protected trees. - Loss or damage to listed buildings and demolition of buildings in a conservation area. - > Disruption or nuisance arising from the construction or operation of the development.